2020 Vault Rankings

-Bain has worked with more than two-thirds of the Global 500, thousands of notable regional and local organizations, hundreds of non-profits, governments and private equity funds representing 75 percent of global equity capital.
-With 56 offices, Bain experts work across every economic and industry sector, from media to healthcare to alternative energy.
-While the firm's client list is a closely guarded secret, word has leaked about some of its clients, including such prestigious names as De Beers, Dell, Ford, Charles Schwab, Starbucks, Del Monte, KIPP and Bill & Melinda Gates Foundation.
+Bain has worked with more than two-thirds of the Global 500, thousands of regional and local organizations, hundreds of non-profits, governments and private equity funds representing 75 percent of global equity capital.
+With 58 offices, Bain experts work across every economic and industry sector, from media to healthcare to alternative energy.
+While the firm's client list is closely guarded, Bain is known to have worked with such prestigious names as De Beers, Dell, Ford, Charles Schwab, Starbucks, Del Monte, KIPP and Bill & Melinda Gates Foundation.

-Bain states that delivering results is at its core, and as such, its distinctive Results Delivery® foundation is embedded into every Bain engagement.
+Bain’s distinctive Results Delivery® foundation is embedded in every Bain engagement.
 This approach focuses on predicting, measuring and managing risk associated with a change from day one which helps clients realize results more consistently and predictably than their competitors.

-Further evidence of the firm's confidence in its ability to produce results can be found in the practice of "tied economics"-something that Bain pioneered.
-To ensure alignment between a client's goals and the firm's work, Bain often takes equity in lieu of fees-which means that Bain is only successful when its clients are successful.
-Today, Bain indicates that almost half of its global revenue comes from clients where they have some at-risk work in place.
+Further evidence of the firm's confidence in its ability to produce results can be found in the practice of "tied economics"—something that Bain pioneered.
+To ensure alignment between a client's goals and the firm's work, Bain often takes equity in lieu of fees, which means that Bain is only successful when its clients are successful.

 An entrepreneurial spirit

-Bain has fostered its entrepreneurial culture since its founding, when a handful of consultants left one of its competitors to build a new firm founded on the innovative principle of "results, not reports."
-At the time, Bain's approach was unique in the market-no other major players were attempting to differentiate in that way.
-That culture, and the transferable skills Bain consultants develop, is clearly a great benefit for those interested in pursuing their own businesses - in fact, many Bain alumni go on to be successful entrepreneurs, often after only two or three years of Bain experience.
-As Bain alum and founder of Pencils of Promise, Adam Braun, said, "If I wanted to start a great nonprofit, it couldn't be run by passion alone.
-It needed to be run with the same level of diligence, structure and commitment to results that the best for-profits are run with.
-The best place for me to learn that was working at Bain."
+Bain has fostered its entrepreneurial culture since its founding when a handful of consultants left one of its competitors to build a new firm founded on the innovative principle of "results, not reports."
+At the time, Bain's approach was unique in the market—no other major players were attempting to differentiate in that way.
+That culture and the transferable skills Bain consultants develop is clearly a great benefit for those interested in pursuing their own businesses–in fact, many Bain alumni go on to be successful entrepreneurs.

 Private equity leader

-Bain was the first consulting firm to work with private equity firms, and since then it has worked on half of the largest buyout deals in the last decade.
+Bain was the first consultancy to work with private equity firms and has worked on half of the largest buyout deals in the last decade.
 The firm's practice provides fund strategy, sector screening and deal generation, due diligence, portfolio company performance improvement and exit planning for clients.
-Having carved quite a niche for itself in this area, the firm claims that its private equitypractice today is over three times larger than that of the next-largest consulting firm serving private equity funds. that of the next-largest consulting firm serving private equity funds.that of the next-largest consulting firm serving private equity funds.
+Having carved a niche for itself in this area, the firm claims that its private equity practice is over three times larger than that of the next-largest consulting firm serving private equity funds.

 Transformative social impact

-We work with environmental NGOs to strengthen their conservation efforts, and with corporate clients to embed sustainability and reduce environmental impact.
-We are proud to lead the industry on environmentally responsible practices as a Certified 100% CarbonNeutral Company® since 2012.
-In 2018 we received a gold rating from EcoVadis, the leading platform for environmental, social and ethical performance ratings for global supply chains.
-This rating puts Bain & Company among the top five percent of companies rated by EcoVadis, which monitors supplier practices across 150 purchasing categories and 110 countries on behalf of its 30,000 global partners.
+Bain works with environmental NGOs to strengthen their conservation efforts, and with corporate clients to embed sustainability and reduce environmental impact.
+The firm is proud to lead the industry in environmentally responsible practices as a Certified 100% CarbonNeutral Company® since 2012.
+In 2018 and 2019 Bain received a gold rating from EcoVadis, the leading platform for environmental, social and ethical performance ratings for global supply chains.

-Bain Social Impact includes formal, pro bono casework alongside a grassroots infrastructure that enables its employees to further enhance their personal impact - through volunteering, fundraising and a global externship program - on causes that they are passionate about.
-The firm also maintains a close partnership with The Bridgespan Group, a leading non-profit consulting firm incubated by Bain in 2000, including collaboration on industry insights, joint case teams, shared training and cross-office transfers.
+Bain Social Impact includes formal, pro bono casework alongside a grassroots infrastructure that enables its employees to further enhance their personal impact—through volunteering, fundraising and global externships–on causes that they are passionate about.
+The firm also maintains a close partnership with The Bridgespan Group, a leading non-profit consulting firm incubated by Bain in 2000.

 131 Dartmouth Street